Pavlo Fedosov: Arsenal Kyiv

 In August 2017 he signed a contract with club FC Arsenal Kyiv in the Ukrainian First League.

 Nyva Vinnytsia

 In 2018 he moved to Nyva Vinnytsia.

 Balkany Zorya

 In 2021 he moved to Balkany Zorya.

+Chernihiv

+On 29 March 2023 he signed a new contract with Chernihiv in the Ukrainian First League.
+On 19 november 2023, he was included in the Best XI of Round 17 of the 2023–24 Ukrainian First League.
+Following the promotion of the club in Ukrainian First League, he was not included in the roster of the club.

-Personal Life
+Personal life

 His mother, Tetyana Fedosova, is a retired footballer who played for Lehenda Chernihiv.